Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Introduction

 \subsection{Our Contribution}

-We introduce the problem of buffering and scheduling which aims to maximize throughput when the characteristics of some of the packets are unknown upon arrival.
+We introduce the problem of buffering and scheduling which aims to maximize throughput where the characteristics of some of the packets are unknown upon arrival.
 We focus our attention on traffic where every packet has some required processing cycles, and some profit associated with successfully transmitting it.
+We make no assumption on the underlying process generating traffic, thus rendering our results globally applicable.

-In Section~\ref{sec:lower_bounds} we present lower bounds on the performance of any randomized algorithm for the problem, which show that no algorithm can have a competitive ratio better than $\Omega(\min\set{WV,M})$.
+In Section~\ref{sec:lower_bounds} we present lower bounds on the performance of any randomized algorithm for the problem.
+Specifically, we show that no algorithm can have a competitive ratio better than $\Omega(\min\set{WV,M})$, even against an adversary which can accommodate merely 2 packets in its buffer, \revchangetwo{where $W$ and $V$ denote the maximum work and profit of a packet, respectively, and $M$ represents the maximum number of unknown packets which may arrive in any single cycle.} We also prove stronger lower bounds for the general settings using a novel technique, in which we bound the expected number of packets in the buffer of an optimal offline algorithm by means of a Markov process.

 In Section~\ref{sec:algorithmic_conecpts} We describe several algorithmic concepts tailored for dealing with unknown characteristics in such systems.
 We follow by presenting an algorithm that applies our suggested algorithmic concepts in Section~\ref{sec:algorithms}.
 For the most general case we prove our algorithm has a competitive ratio of $O(M \log V \log W)$.
+We further show how to improve this bound in several important special cases.

 In Sections~\ref{sec:improved_algorithms}-\ref{sec:Practical_Implementation} we present some modifications and heuristics applicable to our algorithm that, while leaving the worst-case guarantees intact, are designed to improve performance compared to the baseline algorithmic design.
-The modified algorithm can cope with cases where the maximal amount of work and profit are not known in advance, or when a characteristic consists of a small set of potential values.
+The modified algorithm can cope with cases where neither the maximal amount of work and profit, nor the maximum number of unknown packets per cycle, are known in advance.

 We further validate and evaluate the performance of our proposed algorithms in Section~\ref{sec:simulations} via an extensive simulation study.
 Our results highlight the effect the various parameters have on the problem, well beyond the insights arising from our rigorous mathematical analysis.